FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The NAI MUST satisfy the requirements of the {{RFC7542, Section 2.2}}
 format.
 The utf8-username portion MAY be empty.
 The utf8-username portion MUST NOT be "anonymous".
 The NAI MUST end with "eap.arpa".
+NAIs with any "v." subdomain MUST NOT be registered, in order to preserve the functionality of that subdomain.

 NAIs in the registry SHOULD NOT contain more than one subdomain.
 NAIs with a leading "v." subdomain MUST NOT be registered.
 That subdomain